-There exists a patent for an orthodontic fixture intended for use with animals to correct lingually displaced canine teeth [6].
+There exists a patent for an orthodontic fixture intended for use with animals to correct lingually displaced canine teeth [8].
 This device uses non-toxic metal which can be costly and difficult to manufacture.
-This product is also outdated and can be greatly improved.
+This product can be improved by adding support, such as a thicker bridge and thicker crowns, to prevent this design from breaking upon usage.